100%

 Context: Two independent triviality systems exist today:

-1. ori_arc::ArcClassifier (re-exported at crate root; internal module ori_arc::classify is pub(crate)) — used during ARC IR lowering, classifies as Scalar/DefiniteRef/PossibleRef
+1. ori_arc::ArcClassifier (defined in ori_arc/src/classify/mod.rs, ArcClass enum re-exported at ori_arc/src/lib.rs) — used during ARC IR lowering, classifies as Scalar/DefiniteRef/PossibleRef

 Reference implementations: